cirrusUK/bashtube/README.md

 BashTube

-shell scripts for viewing video playlists
+shell scripts for viewing video playlists / streams
 ==============================
 Simple shell scripts for viewing video playlists and popular sports channels, i will strive to keep the scripts updated ensuring the links are kept live.